-Performance in courses, research and (if relevant) teaching assistant duties (see B.3 below) will be evaluated.
+Performance in courses, research and (if relevant) teaching assistant duties will be evaluated.
 Course performance is documented by a rubric-based evaluation form in addition to letter grades.
 Research progress is documented by the Graduate Research Committee Meeting Progress Form that is completed after each meeting of the student's supervisory Research Committee.
 (H)